Biographies Characteristics Analysis

 Alexander Solzhenitsyn was deprived of Soviet citizenship because of the Nobel Prize

-Citizenship was returned to the writer only in 1990, and in 1994 he and his family returned to Russia and became actively involved in public life.
+The writer’s citizenship was returned only in 1990, and in 1994 he and his family returned to Russia and actively became involved in public life.

-Iosif Alexandrovich Brodsky began to write poetry at the age of 16.
-Anna Akhmatova predicted a hard life for him and a glorious creative destiny.
-In 1964, in Leningrad, a criminal case was opened against the poet on charges of parasitism.
+Joseph Alexandrovich Brodsky began writing poetry at the age of 16.
+Anna Akhmatova predicted a hard life and a glorious creative destiny for him.
+In 1964, a criminal case was opened against the poet in Leningrad on charges of parasitism.
 He was arrested and sent into exile in the Arkhangelsk region, where he spent a year.

-On December 10, 1987, Joseph Brosky was awarded the Nobel Prize in Literature "for his comprehensive work, saturated with the clarity of thought and the passion of poetry."
+On December 10, 1987, Joseph Brosky was awarded the Nobel Prize in Literature “for his comprehensive creativity, imbued with clarity of thought and passion of poetry.”
 It is worth saying that Brodsky, after Vladimir Nabokov, is the second Russian writer who writes in English as his native language.

 The sea was not visible.
-In the white mist
+In the whitish darkness,

-it was thought that the ship was going to land -
+it was thought that the ship was heading towards land -

 if it was a ship at all,